xalvarez/aws-graphql-demo/blog.md

 ## Data source

 GraphQL itself does not provide any storage functionality.
-Data may come from different sources including traditional databases such as DynamoDB, RDS or ElasticSearch as well as Lambda or HTTP endpoints.
+Data may come from different sources including databases such as DynamoDB, RDS or ElasticSearch as well as Lambda or HTTP endpoints.
 We're going to use DynamoDB because it's a flexible easy to use database solution.